FuelLabs/fuels-ts/apps/docs/src/guide/contracts/minted-token-asset-id.md

 The asset ID of a token on the Fuel network is determined by two factors:

-- A sub-identifier (Sub ID).
+- The ID of the contract that minted the token,
-- The ID of the contract that minted the token.
+- A sub-identifier (Sub ID)

 > Both of which are [bits256](../types/bits256.md) strings.